-She has appeared on the concert platform throughout Europe and in South America and appears regularly with ensembles including the Academy of Ancient Music, Gabrieli Consort, Scottish Chamber Orchestra, BBC Scottish Symphony Orchestra, City of Birmingham Symphony Orchestra, Florilegium and Royal Northern Sinfonia.
-In 2017 Rowan made her BBC Proms debut at the Royal Albert Hall with the OAE and her Wigmore Hall debut with the London Handel Players.
-Future highlights include performances with the Rotterdam Philharmonic and the Early Opera Company at the Concertgebouw, the Academy of Ancient Music, Gabrieli Consort, BBC Scottish Symphony, La Nuova Musica, a tour of the US with the Orchestra of the Age of Enlightenment, her début at the Edinburgh Festival, concerts with the Royal Liverpool Philharmonic Orchestra and she returns to the BBC Proms in 2019 in a performance of Handel Jephtha with the Scottish Chamber Orchestra under Richard Egarr.
+Rowan has appeared on the concert platform throughout Europe and in South America and performs regularly with ensembles including the Academy of Ancient Music, Gabrieli Consort, Scottish Chamber Orchestra, BBC Scottish Symphony Orchestra, City of Birmingham Symphony Orchestra, Florilegium and Royal Northern Sinfonia.
+In 2017 Rowan made her BBC Proms debut at the Royal Albert Hall with the Orchestra of the Age of and her Wigmore Hall debut with the London Handel Players.
+Recent and future highlights include performances with the Rotterdam Philharmonic and the Early Opera Company at the Concertgebouw, the Academy of Ancient Music, Gabrieli Consort, BBC Scottish Symphony, Scottish Chamber Orchestra, Polyphony, La Nuova Musica, a tour of the US with the Orchestra of the Age of Enlightenment, her début at the Edinburgh Festival, concerts with the Royal Liverpool Philharmonic Orchestra and she returns to the BBC Proms in 2019 in a performance of Handel Jephtha with the Scottish Chamber Orchestra under Richard Egarr.